isomerpages/moh-hib/_help-and-resources/FAQs, Guidelines, Others.md

 </tbody>
 </table>
 <hr>
+<p><strong>For Other HCSA Licensees</strong>: HCSA licensees not listed in
+the above <u>Table of Batched Implementation Timeline</u>, such as cord blood banking, human tissue banking, emergency ambulance, and medical transport services, are not required to contribute to NEHR, but <u>must</u> implement reasonable safeguards and controls to protect health information and systems no later than September 2027.</p>
 <h2>Cyber and Data Security Guidelines for Healthcare Providers</h2>
 <p>This infographic provides an overview of the cyber and data security requirements
 while the HIA Cyber and Data Security Guidelines (Dec 2023) for Service